 “Their access to school-based health programs can reduce the number of teacher absences and classroom interruptions.
 Thus, leading to better educational outcomes for our students,” says Barth.

-Health programs within schools are in the works for at least 39 Missouri school districts across 28 counties.
+School-based health programs are being planned for 39 school districts across 28 counties.
 More than 25% of these districts do not have any school-based health care programs.